codeforboston/windfall-elimination/src/library/pia/README.md

 Written in the early 2000s and maintained, the official Social Security Administration **Detailed Calculator** is a comprehensive benefit calculator which is designed to compute historical benefits as well as estimate future benefits.

-It is also known as `AnyPIA.exe` (Windows) and `AnyPIAb.exe` (command line console app.)
+For short, it is known as `AnyPIA.exe` (Windows) and `AnyPIAb.exe` (command line console app).

-The Windfall project's own calculator could not determine future benefit for people more than a year or so away from retirement eligible age (62) because it would depends on annual Social Security Trustee report details about the economy, fund, and cost of living.
+The Windfall project's own calculator could not determine future benefit for people more than a year or so away from retirement eligible age—62 years old.
+That calculation would depends on annual Social Security Trustee report details about the economy, trust fund, and cost of living.

+Rather than maintain these details, we decided our efforts were best spent on enabling the existing open source Windows tool to be a browser-based tool too.
+For this, 6 volunteers created [AnyPIAJS](https://github.com/codeforboston/anypia-js) in early/mid 2020 ([Alex J](https://github.com/alexjcode/), [Alex M](https://github.com/mrpippy), [Anne Meeker](https://www.linkedin.com/in/anne-meeker-60837b123), [Thad K](https://github.com/thadk), [Paavan B](https://github.com/paavanb), [Tony Dean](https://github.com/tdean1991/), and [Brendan S](https://github.com/mrpippy)).

 ![Screenshot of the Windows version of AnyPIA](https://user-images.githubusercontent.com/283343/82394467-1d04ca80-9a17-11ea-841f-fd651352024a.png)
 _Screenshot of the Linux/Windows `anypiab` console (left) and desktop Mac/Windows versions of AnyPIA (right).
 Output is more specific in the Mac/Windows version at right._

+All versions of the government AnyPIA can load a [multiline string-based file format](http://thadk.net/anypiamac-docs/html/General/structure.html) `.pia` but they cannot load the personalized XML/PDF earnings file offered by SSA.gov to retirees.
+With existing official tools, retirees always have to key their career earnings.

-This document is broken into the two parts used to support the social security detailed calculator: 1) the string converter, and 2) the C++ actual policy logic which opens the string and provides calculations.
+This document is broken into the two parts used to support the social security detailed calculator:
+1. the string manipulator for strings in the `.pia` format which allows us to pass in parsed earnings read from XML or PDF from SSA.gov, and
+2. the C++ actual policy logic which opens the string and provides calculations.

-## PiaFormat.ts string class
+## 1. PiaFormat.ts string class

 - Implemented by [Code for Boston](https://codeforboston.org) in this folder.
-- Written in TypeScript to read (deserialize) and write (serialize) the AnyPIA string format specified in documentation
+- Written in TypeScript to read (deserialize) and write (serialize) the AnyPIA multi-line string format specified in documentation
 - Based on http://thadk.net/anypiamac-docs/html/General/structure.html copied from SSA AnyPIA package
 - only a subset of the possible ~97 lines are implemented, but class is designed to support the whole format.
 - We selected earnings, personal details, pension, and entitlement date as first lines implemented